 Need to hone your study habits?
 Improve your focus?
 Manage your time better?
 The Student Success Center can help you acquire and improve these important skills for success at New College.

-Located in Hamilton Classroom 5, the Student Success Center offers one-on-one appointments with trained peer coaches, group study sessions, recurring appointments, workshops, printable resources, and referrals to other campus services.
+Located in Jane Bancroft Cook Library Room 103, the Student Success Center offers one-on-one appointments with trained peer coaches, group study sessions, recurring appointments, workshops, printable resources, and referrals to other campus services.

 During a coaching session, you’ll sit down and talk to your coach about your goals for the upcoming week or semester, discuss various challenges you might be facing, help determine the next steps, and discuss different tools and strategies you can implement.
 Coaching is for everyone; we can all use support and we all have areas that need growth.
 Transitioning from high school to college is the perfect opportunity to work on these skills!